Probably not this guy.

 - You have a webmaster.
 Either there is someone in your organization who has official responsibility for the website, or you pay someone.
 Occasionally we find an organization (usually a non-profit) that has a volunteer webmaster.
 This person makes changes at your website, deals with problems when they occur, and generally takes care of things.
 “Webmaster” is very fluid, though.
 Sometimes it means that they take care of everything because it’s their job.
 Sometimes they take care of everything and charge you by the hour.
 Sometimes it just means they are technically in charge of the site and they don’t actually do anything.

 - You have a web host.
 A web host is not the same as a webmaster.
 We have a terrific web host, and they look after us if our sites go down (i.e., disappear from the web for some reason, most recently because the site was in the Google Doodle and had way too much traffic) or we break them or something.
 They don’t usually make changes to our site, but they would if we needed help.
+This is often the situation with professional web hosting.
 In our experience, mass market web hosts just keep the servers running and don’t offer much in the way of service — some will do backups, but often if you have a problem you’re out of luck.
 Check your contract.

 - You may take care of your own website.
 If you’re a DIY webmaster, you probably chose to do this either because you enjoy it or because it seemed like a good idea at the time.
 If it seemed like a good idea at the time, back when you were a tiny start up without too many customers, it may no longer be a good idea.
 If you love it, you need to watch and work with your own analytics and keep your web tech skills up to date.